PJ64/event_sourcing_kinesis/README.md

 To download this example, you will need to install [Git](https://github.com/git-guides/install-git).
 After installing git follow these [instructions](https://github.com/git-guides/git-clone) to learn how to clone the repository.

-After the repository has been cloned set the command prompt path and run the following command to install the project dependencies.
+After the repository has been cloned set the command prompt path to the cloned directory and run the following command to install the project dependencies.

 ```bash
 npm install
 ```

-Execute **cdk synth** to synthesize as AWS CloudFormation template
+**cdk synth** executes the application which translates the Typescript code into an AWS CloudFormation template.

 ```bash
 cdk synth
 ```

-Execute **cdk deploy** to deploy the template and build the stack
+After the synth command has generated the template use the  **cdk deploy** command to deploy the template to AWS CloudFormation and build the stack.

 ```bash
 cdk deploy
 ```

 Open the Jupyter Notebook in the **jupyter_notebook directory** follow the instructions.

  Check the dynamoDB table to view the records and S3 bucket to view the invoices

 ## Cleanup Commands
-1. Execute command: **cdk destroy**
+Execute command: **cdk destroy**